 R = load over length H2/2 R = total earth pressure - 1

 The data has been exhibited for the excavation base to the middle of the anchor or between the excavation base and the lowest end of the anchor.
-For the penetration of the weak materials, the walls are required to have sufficient passive capacity below the excavation base which is not readily available for resisting the immediate reaction forces which are independent of the depth of the wall embedment.
+To penetrate the weak materials, the walls must have a sufficient passive capacity below the excavation base, which is not readily available for resisting the immediate reaction forces, which are independent of the depth of the wall embedment.

 The values have been calculated by using the following figures.
 Where the anchor loads are taken as the horizontal component of the anchor/wall width Thi.
 The total load for horizontal anchor Th was then calculated as